eklem/dlt-one-draw/README.md

 ### Software to be used:

-* Some stripped down Linux distribution.
+* Some stripped down Linux server distribution.
 Ubuntu/Debian
 * [X11 to run one application](https://raspberrypi.stackexchange.com/questions/11866/how-can-i-start-x11-only-for-a-single-application) (a browser) with graphical UI
 * Browser: Chromium or Firefox
 * [tldraw](https://github.com/tldraw/tldraw) - A tiny little drawing app